 Submit choices now for next year’s One Book One Northwestern program

-- Students will receive a copy of the chosen book in advance of the 2016 fall quarter
+- Students to receive a copy of selected book before the 2017 fall quarter

-EVANSTON, Ill. --- Northwestern University’s One Book One Northwestern selection committee is seeking recommendations for the 2016-2017 academic year.
+EVANSTON - Northwestern University’s One Book One Northwestern selection committee is seeking recommendations for the 2017-2018 academic year by Monday, Nov.
+7.

 Have a question?
 Contact One Book One Northwestern at email@example.com.

 The committee will review initial proposals and invite a smaller number of full proposals for more detailed consideration before making recommendations to President Morton Schapiro.

 This year’s selection is “The Signal and the Noise: Why So Many Predictions Fail -- but Some Don’t,” penned by political prognosticator and analytics guru Nate Silver, who spoke at Northwestern recently.